ukparliament/ontologies/meta/weeknotes/2024/44/index.md

 ## On indexing and the reviewing of indexing

-Two pieces of late breaking news over in indexing land, the first concerning a mammoth effort to check 748 draft statutory instruments laid prior to the 57th Parliament.
+Two pieces of late breaking news over in indexing land, the first concerning a mammoth effort to check roughly 1,500 draft statutory instruments laid prior to the 57th Parliament.
 Or 2017 in old money.
 Some going back as far as 1984.
-All [748 have been checked](https://trello.com/c/IQuDjxRW/313-old-draft-sis-that-need-updating-have-they-been-made), with those found to be have departed Parliament and subsequently made gaining a made date and a reclassification.
-Links to pertinent proceedings also being added.
+All [1,500 have been checked](https://trello.com/c/IQuDjxRW/313-old-draft-sis-that-need-updating-have-they-been-made), around 880 being found to have departed Parliament and subsequently been made.
+The 880 have gained a made date and a reclassification, links to pertinent proceedings also being added.
 Top work from Librarian Emma there.

 Work over in new, old search-land turned up 22 records having no assigned type.
 Most appeared to be ministerial corrections but checking was required.
 So check Librarian Jayne did.
 Checking complete, a call went in to colleagues in the [Computational Section](https://www.parliament.uk/mps-lords-and-offices/offices/bicameral/parliamentary-digital-service/) and [that call has now been answered](https://trello.com/c/DFBsYI1e/342-records-without-type), all 22 records finding new homes on correct shelves.